Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 - Use background-fill to set the color inside the object and stroke or border to set the color of the border.
 - The color cannot be changed with CSS.
 - Use fill or background to set the color inside the object and stroke to set the color of the border.
-- Use fill to se t the color inside the object and stroke to set the color of the border.  <<<<---Correct
+- Use fill to set the color inside the object and stroke to set the color of the border.  <<<<---Correct

 #### Q20.
 When using position: fixed, what will the element always be positioned relative to?
 - the closest element with position: relative